List of Suits characters: Rachel Zane

-In a season 2 episode 3, Rachel is seen taking the LSAT after work.
+In season 2 episode 3, Rachel is seen taking the LSAT after work.
 Rachel eventually gets a 172 on her LSAT, passing the criteria to gain admission into Harvard Law.
 It is revealed late in season 2 that, despite her score and being a legacy via her father, she does not rate highly enough among all the applicants to get into the next semester's Harvard Law class.
 Louis discovers this and, to spare Rachel's feelings, blames it on his affair with Sheila Sazs going badly.
-In season 2 episode 10 Mike finds out the real reason on how Daniel Hardman got back into the firm.
-In his excitement he passionately kisses Rachel.
-However, Rachel stops it saying "it cant be like this, because Mikes grandma just died, and when something like this happens, people does not make smart decisions".
-Mike says "being smart has not made any of us happy".
-Rachel then decides to visit Mike saying "You are right.
-I don't want to be smart", but she then sees Tess "naked", the married woman Mike has been hooking up with, resulting in Rachel being upset with Mike.
+In episode 10 of season 2, Mike finds out the real reason Daniel Hardman returned to the firm and excitedly kisses Rachel.
+However, she stops it saying they cannot happen like this, because Mike's grandmother has just died, and when things like that happen people do not make smart decisions.
+Mike tells her that being smart has not made any of them happy.
+Rachel then decides to visit Mike, telling him he is right and that she does not want to make the smart choice.
+However, after seeing Tess, the married woman Mike has been hooking up with, naked, Rachel becomes upset with Mike.

-In the last episode of season 2 Rachel finds out about Mikes secret, and they end up having sex in the file room.
-After this Rachel tries to move on from Mike, but Mike fights for her, and in the start of season 3 they begin dating.
-Neither Mike or Rachel is good friends with Katrina Bennett, because she has been mistreating everyone who is lower-rank than her.
-When Mike and Katrina has to work together on a case, they become friends which makes Rachel jealous.
+In the last episode of season 2, Rachel finds out about Mike's secret, and they end up having sex in the file room.
+After this, Rachel tries to move on from Mike, but Mike fights for her, and in the start of season 3 they begin dating.
+Neither Mike or Rachel is good friends with Katrina Bennett, due to her mistreatment of anybody whose rank is lower than hers.
+Rachel becomes jealous after Mike and Katrina become friends after working on a case.
 Mike then tells Rachel that he has trusted her with his secret and his life, which ultimately leads to him telling her that he loves her.
 They then share a passionate kiss.

 The season 3 episode "She's Mine" reveals that Rachel has been admitted into Columbia Law School.
-Two episodes later, she learns she was also accepted into Stanford Law School, much to the chagrin of Mike who does not want her to move 3,000 miles away.
+Two episodes later, she learns she was also accepted into Stanford Law School, much to the chagrin of Mike, who does not want her to move 3,000 miles away.
 She finally decides to attend Columbia Law School to stay close to Mike and also work as a part-time associate at the firm.
-Mike and Rachel does also move in together right after she tells Mike that she choose Columbia Law School.
+Mike and Rachel also move in together right after she informs Mike of her choice.